Ameriprise Financial: History

-The company, originally known as Investors Syndicate, was founded in Minneapolis in1894 by John Tappan.
+The company, known initially as Investors Syndicate, was founded in Minneapolis in 1894 by John Elliott Tappan.

 In 1925, West Coast businessman J. R. Ridgway merged his investment firm with Investors Syndicate, and took over as president.

+In 1937, upon the death of then 50-year-old J. R. Ridgway from leukemia, 23-year-old J. R. Ridgway, Jr. was appointed president.

 In 1940, Investors Syndicate introduced one of the first mutual funds, the Investors Mutual Fund, giving clients new investing options and two advantages: diversification and professional management.
-By the 1960s, Investors Mutual Fund was the largest balanced mutual fund in the world.

 In 1949, Investors Syndicate changed its name to Investors Diversified Services, Inc. (IDS).

 In 1958, IDS founded the Investors Syndicate Life Insurance and Annuity Company (now known as RiverSource Life Insurance Company).

+By the 1960s, Investors Mutual Fund was the largest balanced mutual fund in the world.

-In 1974, the IDS Centre (now IDS Center) is opened in downtown Minneapolis as the company's headquarters.
+In 1974, the IDS Centre (now IDS Center) was opened in downtown Minneapolis as the company's headquarters.
 In 1979, the Ridgway family sold the last of its ownership interest.
 IDS became a wholly owned subsidiary of Alleghany Corporation pursuant to a merger.

 In 1984, American Express acquired IDS Financial Services from Alleghany Corporation.
 In 1986, IDS acquired Wisconsin Employers Casualty Company of Green Bay, Wisconsin and renamed it IDS Property Casualty Insurance Company.

 Effective January 1, 1995, IDS changed its name to American Express Financial Corporation, doing business as American Express Financial Advisors (AEFA).